 Then the internet came and disrupted all of that.
 People started spending less time reading newspapers and magazines or watching TV and more time online, so it became harder to reach them through those traditional PR channels.
 That’s when we saw digital PR emerge.

-For most traditional PR agencies that simply meant they could generate coverage on websites instead of in print publications, and they could promote stories on social media.
+For most traditional PR agencies, that simply meant they could generate coverage on websites instead of in print publications, and they could promote stories on social media.

 In fact, it’s about carefully managing your entire digital footprint.